“I love the look of film. I like the grain, the light leaks, and the imperfections.”

 Do you consider yourself a trend setter?
 Your ideas are fun and interesting, something that’s not easy to accomplish.

 I’m not a trend setter.
 I don’t much bother with trends and fads and I never thought of myself as setting anything.
 I’m glad you think my ideas are fun and interesting though.
 That’s nice to hear.

 Your ideas seem almost childhood inspired.
 What’s something you miss the most from childhood?

 If my ideas seem childhood inspired I’d say that’s because I have two children that are 9 and 11 years old.
 Kids are the best.
 You get to be a kid again with them sometimes.
 I’d say the thing I miss most from childhood is the sense of wonder you have as a kid.
 It’s easy to get caught up in daily activities and forget you still have it.
 I make it a point to remember and create it again.
 Finding wonder in the simplest things is easy if you try.

 Who do you follow on Instagram and why?

-Mike Caputo lives in Hawaii and is a fireman when he’s not out shooting film or having fun with his friends and family!
-Give him a follow @aloha_bigmike.
+Mike Caputo is a fireman living in Hawaii and when he’s not working, he’s out shooting film or having fun with his friends and family.
+Give him a follow on Instagram @aloha_bigmike.